bgreenacre/bgreenacre.github.io/_posts/2013-09-03-something-to-ponder.md

 ) ENGINE=MyISAM AUTO_INCREMENT=1 DEFAULT CHARSET=latin1;
 {% endhighlight %}

 The SQL should make it pretty clear what each table does.
 The next problem was how to query these tables with a set of conditions to get variables and their values in, preferably, an associative array or iterable object.
+It also needed to be done in one query.

 Something like ...
 {% highlight php %}